-The Positive Behaviour Support Level 3 webinar is designed to provide participants with a comprehensive overview of the subject, enabling them to understand behaviours and their origins.
-The aim of this webinar is to equip participants with the knowledge and skills necessary to respond positively to challenging behaviours and promote positive outcomes for individuals.
+The Positive Behaviour Support Level 3 course is designed to provide participants with an in-depth understanding of positive behaviour support principles and strategies.
+The course aims to equip learners with the knowledge and skills necessary to analyze and respond positively to challenging behaviours exhibited by individuals with diverse needs.

 - Relate Active Support to the increase in Quality of Life and reduction in behaviours of concern

 - Understand behaviour has a meaning for an individual

 - Relate Positive Behaviour Support to our daily work

 Special Focus Courses

 Aim: To provide an underpinning knowledge to staff in the health and social care sector about Acquired Brain Injury - ABI.

 This course ensures that care planning by healthcare support workers and adult social care workers places the best interests of individuals at the centre of care, whilst enabling them to make and communicate their own decisions.

 Aim: To enable delegates to develop their knowledge and skills in relation to promoting continence, including early identification and care of incontinence issues, and person centred care for people with continence problems.

 This 1-hour course teaches staff to understand the importance of a multi-disciplinary approach to risk assessments and management of dysphagia.